chihacknight/civic-json-worker/README.md

 [Flask](http://flask.pocoo.org) app for tracking opengov projects in Chicago.

+***NOTE**: civic-json-worker is being expanded to work for any city.
+Development of this project has moved to Code for America's [civic-json-worker fork](https://github.com/codeforamerica/civic-json-worker#contribute).*

 ## Objective

 Keep track of all the civic tech projects worked on at the Chicago open gov hack night.
 Eventually this could track all civic projects in Chicago, or even nationally.